-The Young Men's and Young Women's Hebrew Association d/b/a 92nd Street Y ("92Y") writes to inform you of an incident that may impact your information.
+The Young Men's and Young Women's Hebrew Association d/b/a The 92nd Street Y ("92Y") writes to inform you of an incident that may impact your information.
 We are providing you with information about the incident, our response, and steps you may take to better protect your information, should you feel it is appropriate to do so.

 What Happened?
 On August 23, 2021, we identified unusual activity in our network.
 In response, we commenced an investigation into the activity to determine its nature and scope.
-As of this writing, we determined there was unauthorized access to our network in August 2021.
-However, the nature and extent of the unauthorized access, including whether it impacts you, remain under investigation.
-In an abundance of caution, however, we are notifying you about the event before the investigation is complete so that you may take steps to protect your information.
+We subsequently determined that there was unauthorized access to our network in August 2021, and that certain files may have been downloaded.
+In order to determine what information was contained in the potentially impacted files, and to whom it related so that we could provide notification to potentially impacted individuals, we then undertook a comprehensive and diligent review of the potentially affected files, which was completed on or around January 10, 2022.